 Drinking espresso is the best way to experience the true flavour of the bean; mild/medium/strong, chocolate or fruity, and all those special undertones.

 It is best consumed straight away, before the gassy layer dissipates and the liquid cools down.
 A cooled espresso will taste completely different to a fresh one.

 Macchiato means ‘marked’ or ‘stained’.
 In short, it is an espresso with a ‘stain’ of hot milk (a dash of foam).
 The quantity of milk is just enough to stain the colour of the black coffee.

 The macchiato takes the edge off an espresso, adding a different aspect to the drink.
 It is worth a try for the coffee enthusiast who enjoys a strong, full bodied flavour but is not a big fan of the straight espresso.

 Last but not least, the delicious Affogato.
 This is really similar to the macchiato.
 It’s a coffee-based dessert for those times when you feel like being a little naughty.
 It’s quite simple really…a shot of hot espresso poured over a scoop of vanilla ice cream.
 Bon appetite!

-Our happy baristas here at Quest Coffee Roasters are all about customer service and providing you with the best quality coffee.
+Our happy baristas at Quest Burleigh Café are all about customer service and providing you with the best quality coffee.
 We have grown to understand that each individual has different likes and dislikes, and the perfect coffee isn’t just as easy as ‘black and white’.
 We have had so many different requests over the years that it would take a lot to surprise us.

-So next time you are visiting us at our James Street, Burleigh Heads café, be sure to ask for your coffee how you like it best and we will be happy to accommodate.
-Don’t forget that we always have 4 different types of coffee to offer you until 3pm everyday.
+So next time you are visiting us the beautiful Burleigh Heads at wander down James Street, stop in at our café, and be sure to ask for a coffee the way you like it best and we will be happy to accommodate.